quantum-elixir/quantum-core/pages/supervision-tree.md

 ## Error Handling

 The OTP Supervision Tree is initiated by the user of the library.
 Therefore the error handling can be implemented via normal OTP means.
-See `Supervisor.Spec` for more information.
+See `Supervisor` module for more information.